wutong16/Adversarial_Long-Tail/README.md

 * Other dependencies partially listed in `requirements.txt`

 ## Datasets
-We use the imbalanced CIFAR-10 and CIFAR-100 datasets.
+We use the CIFAR-10-LT and CIFAR-100-LT datasets.
 The data will be automatically downloaded and converted.

 ## Usage
 ### Baseline